 The festival does not have music categories.
 You can participate with any kind of music: classical, Jazz, modern/contemporary music or even your own composition.
 The festival is also open to crossovers between different styles.

-Ticket sales and registration go through Eventbrite.
 Participating in the competition or the 5-minute-festival is €25.00.
+Registration can be done here.
 Visiting the festival and participating in the workshops is free.
-You only need an admission ticket.
-Tickets for the finale on 22 of december, including a performance by master pianist, Thomas Beijer, cost €20.00.
+You only need a free entry ticket.
+Tickets for the final concert on 22 of december, including a performance by master pianist, Thomas Beijer, cost €20.00.
+Both tickets are available here.

 I: The festival